alexmatthes/alexmatthes/README.md

 # Hello, I'm Alex Matthes 👋

-I'm a Computer Science and Engineering student at **The Ohio State University** with a passion for systems programming and building clean, efficient software.
+I'm a Computer Science and Engineering student at **The Ohio State University** with a passion for programming and building clean, efficient software.
 I'm proficient in **Java, C++, and C**, and I'm always eager to learn new technologies.

 I am currently seeking **Software Engineering internship opportunities** where I can contribute to meaningful projects and continue to grow as a developer.